Sakshisrivastava413/bluegenes-viz-gallery/README.md

 ### To set up locally for development
 1. Clone the repo
-2. `cd bluegenes-interaction-network` and then `npm install` to install dependencies
+2. `cd bluegenes-viz-gallery` and then `npm install` to install dependencies
 3. Run `npm run storybook` to start the local server